-Car Accidents Involving Minors in Durham
+Durham Car Accidents Involving Minors Attorney

 If you’ve ever been injured by the negligence of another, you likely know firsthand how long and stressful the road to recovery can be.
 Those hardships can even be magnified if your child has been harmed in an accident as well.
 When it comes to securing compensation for a minor child, the road to recovery may seem confusing or overwhelming to navigate.
 However, this section of the website is dedicated to assisting individuals seeking compensation for their minor children in North Carolina after a car accident.